jovotech/jovo-framework/docs/getting-started/installation/v2-migration.md

 # Jovo v2 Migration Guide

+> To view this page on the Jovo website, visit https://www.jovo.tech/docs/installation/v2-migration

 We just released a huge update to the Jovo Framework: Version 3!
 Learn how to migrate from a Jovo v2 project to the new v3 of the Jovo Framework, or [check out our Quickstart guide](../README.md '../quickstart').

 * [Breaking Changes in v3](#breaking-changes-in-v3)